babaker5755/PLTProductionLineTracker/README.md

 COP 2001 Project

 Project shows menu in console <br>
-User can track production by adding employee accounts, <br>
+Users can manage production by adding employee accounts, <br>
 tracking production by adding products, and displaying production statistics.

 Demonstrates printing to a file: